St Paul's, Bow Common

 St Paul's Bow Common is a 20th-century church in Bow Common, London, England.
 It is an Anglican church in the Diocese of London.
 The church is at the junction of Burdett Road and St Paul's Way in the London Borough of Tower Hamlets.
 It replaced an earlier church that was designed by Rohde Hawkins in 1858 and financed by William Cotton of Leytonstone.
 Consecrated by Bishop Charles James Blomfield, this church was largely destroyed in the Second World War and demolished in the 1950s.

 Architecture

 The modern church was built in 1958–60, and the building is listed Grade II*.
 Its architects were Robert Maguire and Keith Murray.
 The Revd.
 Gresham Kirkby, a Christian anarchist, was the architects' engaged client, championing the Liturgical Movement principles and continuing as parish priest until 1994.
 St Paul's is one of the clearest and earliest centralised churches from this movement.
-Kirkby was succeeded by Revd.
-Prebendary Duncan Ross, who retired in October 2013.
+"It is rated one of the best post-war buildings in Britain".